DaanV2/DaanV2.NBT.Net/README.md

 # Installation
-Check that the nuget packages have been downloaded.
+Check that the NuGet packages have been downloaded.

 # Dependencies: